Robust computation of linear models by convex relaxation: Introduction

 \subsection{Linear Modeling by Principal Component Analysis}

+To motivate our approach to linear modeling, we summarize a classical line of research in statistics that begins with principal component analysis.

-Let $\Xall$ be a set of $N$ distinct observations in $\R^D$.
+Let $\Xall$ be a dataset\footnote{A dataset is simply a finite multiset, that is, a finite set with repeated elements allowed.} consisting of $N$ points in $\R^D$.
 Suppose we wish to determine a $d$-dimensional subspace that best explains the data.
 For each point, we can measure the residual error in the approximation by computing the orthogonal distance from the point to the subspace.
 The classical method for fitting a subspace asks us to minimize the sum of the \emph{squared} residuals:

-This approach is equivalent with the method of \term{principal component analysis} (PCA) from the statistics literature~\cite{Jol02:Principal-Component} and the \term{total least squares} (TLS) method from the linear algebra community~\cite{VHV87:Total-Least}.
+(Here and elsewhere, sums indexed by a dataset repeat each point as many times as it appears in the dataset.)
+The approach~\eqref{eqn:pca} is equivalent with the method of \term{principal component analysis} (PCA) from the statistics literature~\cite{Jol02:Principal-Component} and the \term{total least squares} (TLS) method from the linear algebra community~\cite{VHV87:Total-Least}.

 The mathematical program~\eqref{eqn:pca} is not convex because orthoprojectors do not form a convex set, so we have no right to expect that the problem is tractable.
-Nevertheless, we can compute an analytic solution using a singular value decomposition (SVD) of the data~\cite{EY39:Principal-Axis,VHV87:Total-Least}.
+Nevertheless, we can compute an analytic solution by means of a singular value decomposition (SVD) of the data~\cite{EY39:Principal-Axis,VHV87:Total-Least}.
 Suppose that $\mtx{X}$ is a $D \times N$ matrix whose columns are the data points, arranged in fixed order, and let $\mtx{X} = \mtx{U\Sigma V}^\transp$ be an SVD of this matrix.
-Define $\mtx{U}_d$ by extracting the first $d$ columns of $\mtx{U}$; the columns of $\mtx{U}_d$ are often called the \term{principal components} of the data.
+Form the $D \times d$ matrix $\mtx{U}_d$ by extracting the first $d$ columns of $\mtx{U}$; the columns of $\mtx{U}_d$ are often called the \term{principal components} of the data.
 Then we can construct an optimal point $\Proj_{\star}$ for~\eqref{eqn:pca} using the formula $\Proj_{\star} = \mtx{U}_d \, {\mtx{U}_d}^\transp$.